Skip to content

 Who Deribit is for

-Traders who want altcoin perpetuals, copy trading, or a broad futures catalogue: Deribit is not the right platform.
+Traders who want altcoin perpetuals, copy trading, or a broad futures list: Deribit is not the right platform.
 With 10+ pairs and no altcoin coverage beyond SOL and XRP, it covers a specific product set.
 For 300+ altcoin perps, Bybit or OKX are the reference comparison.

 US and Canadian residents: access is blocked.